Wrike vs Basecamp

 FAQ

-- Wrike pricing: Paid plans start at $10 per user per month.
-Basecamp pricing: Flat rate of $299 per month for unlimited users, otherwise $15/user per month.
+Wrike pricing: free for basic use, with paid Team plans starting at $10 per user per month.
+Basecamp pricing: no free plan; $15 per user per month on Plus, or a flat $299 per month for unlimited users on Pro Unlimited.
 Confirm the latest pricing on each vendor site before deciding.